 Rhode Island Public Radio: Raimondo Marks Groundbreaking For First Development Using Rebuild RI Tax Credit

-[box]See also: Greater City Providence – The Commons at Providence Station – aka Capitol Cove Building B[/box]
+[alert type=”muted”]See also: Greater City Providence – The Commons at Providence Station – aka Capitol Cove Building B[/alert]

 The developers of the The Commons project, John M. Corcoran and Company, based in Braintree, Massachusetts, and Providence-based Trilogy Development, said it would not happen without the Rebuild RI tax credit.
 Raimondo said the credit helps narrow a gap for how developers face similar building costs in Boston and New York, while rents are much higher there.